 Gorilla glue or any wood glue will work

 Where to do it in Toronto: I did my cutting at the Rapid Prototype Centre (RPC) at OcadU.
 I know they do it for alumnae too, depending on their availability and the time of the year.
 You can call or email them for more specific information:

 A Step by Step Tutorial:

 1- First decide what is it you want to create?
 What design?
 Since you are here, I understand that you are interested in making an object using Arabic Calligraphy or Islamic art.
 Great!

 2 – Decide what material you want to use for your final products.
-Since my objects shown here were created using Baltic Birch Plywood, I advise you to try it.
-You can choose the thickness you like or what serves your end object best.
+Since my objects shown here are created using Baltic Birch Plywood, I advise you to try it too.
+You can choose the thickness you like or whatever serves your end object best.
 However, you have to be aware that the thickness affects the price, because the thicker the material, the longer time it is going to take to cut.
 In addition, you have to check with the place you intend to have your piece laser cut at.
 Some machines can only accommodate certain material thickness and size, depending on the bed size of the laser cutting machine.

 If you go to home depot, lowes or Rona, they can cut the material to your desire.

 If you are outside Canada, you can check at your local hardware and utility store.